apache/mesos/docs/app-framework-development-guide.md

 virtual void error(SchedulerDriver* driver, const std::string& message) = 0;
 ~~~

+### Handling Failures
+How to build Mesos frameworks that remain available in the face of failures is discussed in a [separate document](high-availability-framework-guide.md).

 ## Working with Executors

 ### Using the Mesos Command Executor